Olmesartan medoxomil and hydrochlorothiazide

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking

-APO-OLMESARTAN HCTZ against the benefits he/she expects it will have for you.
+olmesartan HCTZ against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.